mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

                              which will under-weight negative (-1) examples
                              by a factor 0.25

 `-t` and `--testonly` makes VW run in testing mode.
 The labels are ignored so this is useful for assessing the generalization performance of the learned model on a test set.
 This has the same effect as passing a 0 importance weight on every example.
-It also significantly reduce memory consumption.
+It significantly reduces memory consumption.

 `-q` is a very powerful option.
 It takes as an argument a pair of two letters.
 Its effect is to create interactions between the features of two namespaces.
 Suppose each example has a namespace `user` and a namespace `document`, then specifying `-q ud` will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the `user` namespace and `y` is a feature from the `document` namespace.
 If a letter matches more than one namespace then all the matching namespaces are used.
 In our example if there is another namespace `url` then interactions between `url` and `document` will also be modeled.
 The letter `:` is a wildcard to interact with all namespaces. `-q a:` (or `-q :a`) will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the namespaces starting with `a` and `y` is a feature from the all namespaces. `-q ::` would interact any combination of pairs of features.